What devices can I bring to an ecoATM?

 What happens to my device once I've ended my transaction and it's in the ecoATM?

 Almost all consumer electronics contain toxic materials such as lead, mercury, arsenic and a broad variety of other materials that pose a threat to the environment and our health.
 The first and best thing we can do is to extend the life of existing devices as long as possible so that there is no need to build new devices to take their place.
-To this end, ecoATM is able to find a second life for approximately 60% of the devices we collect.
-The next best thing we can do is to responsibly reclaim materials from devices that are truly end-of-life.
+To this end, ecoATM is able to find a second life for the majority of the devices we collect.

-For the 40% of devices that ecoATM collects which we cannot find a second life, we partner with the best eWaste reclamation facilities in the world to ensure those materials, particularly the precious metals, are reclaimed and reused in place of mining new materials and precious metals from the Earth.
+For the other devices that ecoATM collects which we cannot find a second life, we partner with the best e-waste reclamation facilities in the world to ensure those materials, particularly the precious metals, are reclaimed and reused in place of mining new materials and precious metals from the Earth.

 How do I know you'll recycle my phone responsibly?